intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/Overview.md

 If the client specifies *text/html* in the request `Accept` header a formatted graph is returned as shown below.

-The graph includes display labels and hyperlinks to related dataset elements as shown.
+The page displays labels and hyperlink elements from the hypermedia dataset as shown.

 ![Data element mappings for graph rendering](../images/graph.data-mappings.png)